deeptools/deepTools/docs/content/example_step_by_step.rst

 .. image:: ../images/GalHow_clustHM01.png
     :target: ../images/GalHow_clustHM01.png

-* use :doc:`computeMatrix` with the bigWig file and the BED file
+* use :doc:`tools/computeMatrix` with the bigWig file and the BED file
 * indicate "reference-point"  (and whatever other option you would like to tune, see screenshot below)

 .. image:: ../images/GalHow_clustHM02.png
     :target: ../images/GalHow_clustHM02.png

-* use the output from computeMatrix with :doc:`plotHeatmap`
+* use the output from computeMatrix with :doc:`tools/plotHeatmap`
     * if you would like to cluster the signals, choose "k-means clustering" (last option of "advanced options") with a reasonable number of clusters (usually between 2 to 7)

 .. image:: ../images/GalHow_clustHM03.png